TickTeam/guide-tt/ticktick_web_app/how_to_add_a_recurring_task.md

 ###How to add a recurring task?
-1.Sign in TickTick to select a task.
+1. Sign in to TickTick on the web.

-2.Click its due date in the upper-right hand of the page.
+2. Click its due date in the upper-left corner of the right panel.

-2.Click “Set Repeat” bar.
+3. Click the “Set Repeat” button.

-Then you can choose a repeating mode such as Daily/Weekly/Monthly/Yearly.
+4. Then you can choose a repeating mode such as Daily/Weekly/Monthly/Yearly.
 Or you can choose “Advanced” to set repeating interval and repeating type.

 ![](recurring.png)